Interested in building a blockchain social media platform for bloggers?

 According to a study, “The global social media analytics market size is expected to grow fourfold to USD 15.6 billion by 2025”.

 However, developing a blockchain social network solution comes with challenges.
-This blog by Wired discusses them in a detail.

 If you are building any form of blockchain-based social media platform or any other blockchain technology such as NFTS or cryptocurrencies, then you will need to make sure you have the expertise and experience needed to ensure your product is a success.